TriniViking/pcap-ai-analyzer/README.md

 - **Port scan detection:** Flags source IPs that contact an unusually large number of destination ports in a short time window.
 - **Anomaly detection:** Uses an Isolation Forest to score packets based on features such as packet length, protocol number and inter‑arrival time.
 Points with a high anomaly score may indicate unusual behaviour.
 - **Streamlit interface:** Runs locally on Windows or in the browser.
 Drag‑and‑drop PCAP upload with interactive tables and charts.
-- **Extensible design:** You can integrate signature‑based engines like Suricata or Snort for deeper intrusion detection or feed Zeek logs into the data pipeline【745234784077833†L88-L103】.
+ - **Extensible design:** You can integrate signature‑based engines like Suricata or Snort for deeper intrusion detection or feed Zeek logs into the data pipeline.

 ## Installation